 As graduate students approach the end of their academic programs and the final semester of matriculation, they must make formal application to graduate.
 No degrees will be conferred until the application to graduate has been finalized.

 Graduate students and program directors should refer to the following graduation requirements as published in the Graduate Bulletin for a complete list of instructions and a graduation checklist.

 Visit the academic regulations section for additional information on graduation requirements.

-The program’s student handbook is available on the student Blackboard site.
+The program’s student handbook is available on the student Canvas site.